aburt1/PerplexEditor/README.md

 5. Select the `manifest.json` file from the cloned directory

 ### Setup
-1. After installation, click the PerplexEditor icon in your toolbar
+1. After installation, click the Andrew's Tools icon in your toolbar
 2. Click "Settings" to configure your Perplexity API key
 3. Customize prompts, tones, and site contexts as needed
 4. Start editing text by selecting it and using the context menu!